Taxonomic group: fungi / Basidiomycota

 Contained glycoepitopes: IEDB_1397514,IEDB_141806,IEDB_142488,IEDB_146664,IEDB_153543,IEDB_158555,IEDB_161166,IEDB_241101,IEDB_558869,IEDB_857743,IEDB_983931,SB_192

-Methods: 13C NMR, 1H NMR, methylation, IR, GC-MS, SDS-PAGE, acid hydrolysis, GC, biological assays, extraction, optical rotation measurement, acetylation, column chromatography, cell growth, cytokines assay, HPGPC, antitumor activity assay, evaporation, phagocytosis assay, HSQC, splenocytes proliferation assay
+Methods: 13C NMR, 1H NMR, methylation, IR, GC-MS, SDS-PAGE, acid hydrolysis, GC, biological assays, extraction, optical rotation measurement, acetylation, CC, cell growth, cytokines assay, HPGPC, antitumor activity assay, evaporation, phagocytosis assay, HSQC, splenocytes proliferation assay

 Biological activity: GFPBW1 induces cytokine production in resident peritoneal macrophages from ICR mice; cytokine production mediated through the polysaccharide binding to Dectin-1 and activating Syk/NF-κB signaling; the antitumor activity of GFPBW1 depends on the stimulation of host defense responses